Stuart Brennan

-Stuart Brennan (born 8 October 1982) is a BAFTA-winning British actor, playwright, producer and director.
+Stuart Brennan (born October 8, 1982) is a BAFTA Cymru-winning British actor, playwright, producer and director.
 He is an advocate for independent film, helping set up and establish film festivals across the world.

 Early life and education

-He was born on 8 October 1982 in Barnstaple, North Devon, to parents Nigel and Lorraine Brennan and has five brothers — Rob, Ollie, Clive, Leo and Kit.
+Brennan was born on 8 October 1982 in Barnstaple, North Devon, to parents Nigel and Lorraine Brennan.
+He has five brothers — Rob, Ollie, Clive, Leo and Kit.

-Brennan attended Pilton Infants School, Pilton Bluecoats School, Pilton Community College, North Devon College then went on to study drama at the University of Winchester (formerly known as King Alfreds College).
+Brennan attended Pilton Infants School, Pilton Bluecoats School, Pilton Community College, and North Devon College.
+He graduated from the University of Winchester in 2004, achieving a 2:1 degree with honours in Drama.

 Brennan was awarded a WBC Championship belt and made an honorary World Champion by the World Boxing Council in recognition of the five years he spent training for his portrayal of Howard Winstone in Risen, a part for which he also had to lose 2 st. In 2011, he was awarded a BAFTA Wales for Best Actor for the portrayal.

-Writer – theatre
+Career as a writer

+Theatre

 Brennan's graduation stage theatre performance in A Little Silhouette of a Man, which he co-wrote and performed in with two other actors, was selected to premiere for the public at the prestigious Theatre Royal Winchester, to a sell-out crowd.

 His next play, Coffee Mornings, was produced and directed by Peter Snee and premiered at the Stoke Repertory Theatre in a professional production for Theatre Giant.
-The play had strong reviews and the writing was described by one critic as Pinter-esque.
+The play had strong reviews and the writing was described by one critic as "Pinter-esque".

 In 2013, Brennan wrote Houdini.
 He starred in the production as Theo Houdini.
-The play got strong reviews.
+The play received strong reviews.